gentaro-sakamoto/gentaro-sakamoto.github.io/_posts/2016-03-27-how-to-batch-download-images-with-curl-and-awk.markdown

 title: How To Batch Download Images With Curl And Awk
 layout: post
 ---
-## Preparation
+### Preparation
-You need to prepare a csv file which has image names and image URLs like below.
+At first, let's have a CSV file which has image names and image URLs like below.

 `urls.txt`